Download printable pdf

-- $1,064/credit hour (tuition only), School of Public Health and Tropical Medicine
+- $1,117/credit hour (tuition only), School of Public Health and Tropical Medicine

-- $1,399/credit hour (tuition only), A. B. Freeman School of Business graduate business program
+- $1,430/credit hour (tuition only), A. B. Freeman School of Business graduate business program

-- $322/credit hour (tuition only), School of Continuing Studies
+- $351/credit hour (tuition only), School of Continuing Studies

-Tulane's class of 2017 is a diverse group, composed of over 1,610 students from 45 states and 19 foreign countries.
-International students hail from Argentina, Canada, Chile, China, France, India, South Korea, Panama, Switzerland, Turkey, the United Kingdom, Germany, Saudi Arabia, Spain, Belgium, Poland, Peru and Japan.
+Tulane's class of 2018 is a diverse group, composed of over 1,600 students from 46 states and 18 foreign countries.
+International students hail from Nicaragua, Panama, China, Canada, Vietnam, Spain, Costa Rica, Turkey, Colombia, Zimbabwe, Japan, South Korea, New Zealand, India, Honduras, Germany, United Kingdom and Ethiopia.

-The class of 2017 also boasts impressive credentials with an average SAT score of 1332.
+The class of 2018 also boasts impressive credentials with an average SAT score of 1344 and 57 percent of the class graduating in the top 10 percent of their high school class.
 They are also a diverse class, representing minority groups and communities from throughout the country.
-This includes students from the Posse Foundation, which recruits and prepares talented public high school students from New Orleans and other urban areas to attend highly selective universities like Tulane.
+61 percent of students are female and students will travel an average 930 miles from their hometowns to attend Tulane.